Start9Labs/documentation/site/source/flashing-guides/os-x86.rst

     .. group-tab:: Mac

-        (Optional, but recommended) Verify the checksum against the one listed on GitHub by opening a terminal,changing your directory to where you downloaded the .iso file, and entering:
+        (Optional, but recommended) Verify the checksum against the one listed on GitHub by opening a terminal, changing your directory to where you downloaded the .iso file, and entering:

             .. code-block::